pcase/Shopper/README.md

 Shopper

-The Shopper app is a work in progress.
-It's a refactoring of the Walmart Shopper app to use the MVP and clean code architecture.
-It uses Retrofit for HTTP services.
+The Shopper app is a refactoring of the Walmart Shopper app to use the MVP and clean code architecture.
+It uses Retrofit for HTTP services, and it uses ButterKnife for view injection.